 You will also be asked to do a breathing test before each clinic appointment.

-Breathing tests are done in the Respiratory Laboratory on the 4th floor of the Riverside building (see map below).
+Breathing tests are done in the Respiratory Laboratory on the 4th floor of the Riverside building at Christchurch Hospital.

 Once a year, an annual review appointment will be scheduled in place of a regular clinic appointment.
 This is your yearly “warrant of fitness,” and will take longer than a routine clinic appointment.
 You will get an annual review pack in the mail when your review is due which will have extra information in it regarding this appointment.